AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 ### Using the Timer

-A significant portion of the ECSS functionalities, uses timestamps for comparing times of message reception for example, or reporting the time of events when creating TMs.
-However, the time tracking is performed by the MCU, so the time-related functions existing in the ECSS should be re-implemented, as the current functions contain dummy values.
-The **TimeGetter** class is responsible for giving access to real time, enabling the above mentioned capabilities for the ECSS.
-The function implementations are located under the **/Platform/x86/** directory.
+A significant portion of the PUS functionalities uses timestamps, for example in order to compare message reception times, or reporting event times as telemetry.
+However, time tracking is performed by the hardware, so the time-related functions existing in the Services should be re-implemented, as the current functions contain dummy values.
+The **TimeGetter** class is responsible for giving access to a Real-Time Clock, enabling the above capabilities.

 #### Getting the current UTC time